-- The existing stormwater system allows high tide waters to enter the system and flood low lying areas within the Project Site. - The sanitary sewer system allows infiltration and inflow into the downstream transmission system during wet weather conditions. - The water system has been subject to breaks and repairs that are costly and sometimes require that tenants be without water service for up to several days. - The telecommunications systems are unreliable and existing tenants have experienced breaks in service for multiple days. - The natural gas system does not provide service to many areas within the site. - The sidewalks range from good to poor condition throughout the site and many locations do not meet accessibility standards and require replacement.
+- The existing stormwater system allows high tide waters to enter the system and flood low lying areas within the Project Site. - The existing flood protection measures and stormwater system do not provide protection of the Project Site from sea level rise. - The sanitary sewer system allows infiltration and inflow into the downstream transmission system during wet weather conditions. - The water system has been subject to breaks and repairs that are costly and sometimes require that tenants be without water service for up to several days. - The telecommunications systems are unreliable and existing tenants have experienced breaks in service for multiple days. - The natural gas system does not provide service to many areas within the site. - The sidewalks range from good to poor condition throughout the site and many locations do not meet accessibility standards and require replacement.